Wellness is generally used to mean a healthy balance of the mind, body and spirit that results in an overall feeling of well-being.

 OK, I snuck this one in.
 After my disappointing run at the Hot Chocolate 5k, I wanted to try another 5k so I could have a better idea of my true 5k pace.
 Besides, this one is practically in my front yard.
 Really… it’s a three block walk to the start.
 How could I now sign up for it?
 I haven’t run much for a variety of reasons, but thought I’d be OK.
 I knew the course was hilly, but sadly I was not prepared for it.
 Oh well.
 I started out fine, but 1/2 mile in my side started hurting.
 I dropped to a walk for a little...read more

-The day began as most race days have…I got up early to eat a light breakfast, then got dressed (everything was laid out the night before) and make sure my running partner was getting ready as well.
+The day began as most race days have…I got up early to eat a light breakfast, then got dressed (everything was set out the night before) and went to make sure my running partner was getting ready as well.
 You see, this was my daughter’s first race.
 She thought it would be fun since they give out chocolate at the end of the race.
 Unfortunately it was cold.
 Like freezing cold.
 I hoped it would warm up a bit, but just in case it did not, I made sure we were dressed properly.
 We drove to the race site with plenty of time to spare.
-On the way...read more
+On...read more

 Out with the old, and in with the new… 2014 is here!
 Even though my running was spotty in December, Santa still brought me new running pants, shirts, and socks.
 I plan to put them to use by running every day in January along with the thousands of others following along with Trail Runner Magazine’s 31 Days of Running Inspiration.
 I had originally though I would run at least one mile every day of 2014, but then realized my training plan for the Grasslands Trail Run half-marathon in March calls for consecutive rest days.
 I’m...read more